As posted by Asshole # 112 TL Mitchell (4/3/10):

 worked until they break down getting finer and finer.
 Initial cut can be

-aggressive but when they break down the finer the abrasives get the finer
+aggressive but when they break down the finer the abrasives get the

 your finish becomes.
-This can be a labor-intensive, multi-step procedure if
+This can be a labor-intensive, multi-step procedure

 you really want to get anal about it.
 I assume few want to go to that